 Birmingham is the UK hotspot for vehicle insurance fraud, with several postcodes ranking in the top 10 of the IFB’s top 30 crash-for-cash locations.
 But the issue goes much further than just Birmingham…

 New research carried out by insurance provider Aviva reveals that British insurers thwarted 3,000 ‘crash for cash’ claimers in 2015, with Birmingham taking the top spot for the area most affected by this type of insurance fraud.

-The research suggests that the new set of measures, which were introduced by the Insurance Taskforce (IFT) and approved by the UK government earlier this year, are not working as effectively as hoped.
+The research suggests that the new set of measures, which were introduced by the Insurance Taskforce (IFT) and approved by the UK government in the last few years, are not working as effectively as hoped.

 According to the figures, one in four of the 3,000 detected ‘crash for cash’ frauds in 2015 took place in Birmingham.

 The Insurance Fraud Bureau suggests that ‘crash for cash’ incidents (when a driver purposefully crashes with an unsuspecting motorist in order to claim on their insurance) cost UK insurance providers a whopping £336million a year (and that doesn’t include the £2bn for whiplash claims).

 Unfortunately, some areas throughout the UK have become increasingly popular with fraudsters looking to make money at the expense of innocent drivers and their insurance companies.
 These incidents are not only putting people’s lives in danger, they’re also increasing insurance premiums for motorists up and down the country.